-As required by PA DEP, we will complete the required monitoring called for by the regulation.
-Additionally, over the next few years, Pennsylvania American Water-Blue Mountain will be checking its drinking water for 29 PFAS chemicals through our participation in the U.S. EPA Unregulated Contaminant Monitoring Rule program, or UCMR.
+Watres system completed 4 consecutive quarters of required testing of our drinking water for 29 PFAS chemicals through our participation in the U.S. EPA Unregulated Contaminant Monitoring Rule program, or UCMR.
+Additionally, in June 2023, Ceasetown system began the same quarterly testing which will continue into 2024.
 Through the UCMR program, water systems collect data on a group of contaminants that are currently not regulated in drinking water at the federal level.
 U.S. EPA uses this information when deciding if it needs to create new drinking water limits.
+For additional information on the UCMR monitoring results for both systems see the important note on page 18.